AdamRharafi0027/ecommerce/README.md

 ## Technologies Used

 - **React**: JavaScript library for building the user interface.
+- **Redux Toolkit**: JavaScript library for building the user interface.
 - **React Router**: For navigation between pages (Home, Shop, Cart, etc.).
 - **Bootstrap Icons**: For responsive and modern icons.
 - **CSS**: Styling for the components and layout.